bartbutenaers/node-red-file-retention-manager/README.md

 The value from the config screen can be overwritten via `payload.dryRun` in the input message.

 ### Report details of files and folders
+When selected the details of the (to be) deleted files and folders will also be send in the output `payload.report`:
++ *path*: path relative to the base folder.
++ *age*: age in seconds.
++ *mtime*: last modified timestamp (in ISO 8601 extended format, for example `2020-06-24T11:18:32.000Z`).

-When selected the details of the (to be) deleted files and folders will also be send in the output `payload.report`.
-Otherwise the report will only contain the file paths and folders, but not the other details.
-Note that the paths are relative to the base folder.
+Otherwise the report will only contain the file paths and folders, but not the other details.Note that the paths are relative to the base folder.
 The value from the config screen can be overwritten via `payload.report` in the input message.

 ### Patterns